rohanmr/HTML-CSS-Components/README.md

 # HTML-CSS-Components

+Download the files, Open them in VS code, and Run it on Live Server.

-It is a simple useful component for Web development.
+It is a simple helpful component for Web development.

 ## List:
 1. Gradient Text